By Ana on Mar 23, 2018 5:06:05 PM

 As for the patient, they can change the body dimensions of the avatar with the plus (+) and minus (-) symbols.
 In this way, each part of his body (neck, chest, waist, hip and legs) can be adapted to the detail.

-And as we explained earlier, the Compare avatars option will allow superimposing the avatar generated by the therapist with the one performed by the patient.
+As explained earlier, the Compare avatars option will allow superimposing the avatar generated by the therapist with the one generated by the patient.
 The difference between the two will allow us to see the degree of distortion of the body image.
-Also, the therapist will receive detailed information about the percentage of distortion of the patient at a general level and know which part or parts of the body presents a greater distortion.
+The therapist will receive detailed information about the percentage of distortion of the patient at a general level which will tell them which part or parts of the body presents a greater distortion.
 Thus we can see the general level of distortion and also see the areas that present a greater "patient deviation".

 It should be noted that in Psious we have Instructions Manuals for each virtual environment available to our customers.
 There you can see in detail an explanation of each scenario, a treatment protocol with guides, steps to follow in each session, recommendations for use and recommended bibliography.
 In addition to videos, courses and case studies.
 Obviously, it is an information of an advisory nature that the health professional can evaluate and intervene according to the needs and characteristics of each user.